nickson-majawa/nickson-majawa/README.md

 - 👋 Hi, I’m @nickson-majawa
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Android Development
+- 🌱 I have 3 years experience in  Android Development and currently learning React native.
 - 💞️ I’m looking to collaborate on Mobile application Development
 - 📫 How to reach me nickson.majawa@gmail.com